Outreach at All Saints

 Random Acts of Kindness: We always encourage one-time projects, particularly those that engage the younger members of our church family.
 In the recent past, we have written postcards to hospitalized children and adults, filled individual toiletry bags for the Share Food, Share Love Food Pantry in Brookfield, and delivered flowers and cards to residents of The Birches Retirement Community.
 This March we are collecting pet food and supplies for Gypsy Cats NFP and Magnificent Mutts Rescue.

 Over the years, All Saints has partnered with numerous organizations that assist those in need, both locally and throughout the world.
-If you or someone you know is aware of a need that we can fill, please call the church office at 708-246-0030.
+If you or someone you know is aware of a need that we can fill, please contact [email protected] with your recommendations and ideas for outreach initiatives.
 We are always looking for our next opportunity to serve our community and beyond.

 All Saints' Kindness Rock Garden is now open!
 Visit and collect a rock to pay kindness forward by leaving it for someone else to find.
 Let’s sprinkle positivity throughout the community!